Great-Sun-Group/credex-core/docs/deploy/debugging_deployment.md

 # Debugging ECS Deployment Issues

-This document provides guidance on debugging ECS deployment issues for the CredEx application.
+This document provides guidance on debugging ECS deployment issues for the Credex application.
 If you encounter problems with the deployment process, you can add these debugging steps to the `deploy_application.yml` workflow.

 ## Enhanced Deployment Step